adam-rumpf/social-transit-solver/README.md

 Contains the following rows:

 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `15`.
 * `Continue`: Indicates whether to continue a previously-halted search using its printed log files.
 Set to `1` to continue the previous search or `0` to start a new search.
-Note that starting a new search wipes clean all of the files in the `log/` foder (except for the initial row of the solution log file, which is always required for initialization).
+Note that starting a new search wipes clean all of the files in the `log/` folder (except for the initial row of the solution log file, which is always required for initialization).
 * `Iterations`: Number of iterations to perform during the overall local search algorithm (can be safely terminated before this point by pressing `[Ctrl]+[C]`).
 * `Temp_Init`: Initial simulated annealing temperature.
 * `Temp_Factor`: Factor by which to multiply the temperature when cooling.
 Should be between `0.0` and `1.0`.